AlexVereshchaka/Terraform-template/README.md

 # Task-Codica-DevOps

-Uses infrastructure deployment using modules (Unfinished)
+tf-template-terraform - Uses infrastructure deployment using modules (UNFINISHED!)

-Uses a set of .tf files for each service
+terraform-template - Uses a set of .tf files for each service